Quickstart (WCF Data Services)

 The first task in this quickstart shows how to create a data service to expose an OData feed from the Northwind sample database.
 In later topics, you will access the OData feed by using a Web browser, and also create a Windows Presentation Foundation (WPF) client application that consumes the OData feed by using client libraries.

-To complete this quickstart, you must install the following components:
+To complete this quickstart, install the following components:

 An instance of SQL Server.
-This includes SQL Server Express, which is included in a default installation of Visual Studio 2015, or as part of the Data storage and processing workload in Visual Studio 2017.
+This includes SQL Server Express, which is included in a default installation of Visual Studio 2015, or as part of the Data storage and processing workload in Visual Studio 2017 or later.